Will Masking Tape Damage Wall Paint? Everything You Need to Know

 If you experience peeling or damage, touch up with matching paint as soon as possible for the best results.

-Does Masking tape damage painted walls?
+Does Masking tape damage paint walls?

 Generally, Masking tape is designed to be safe for most surfaces, but it can sometimes peel off paint, especially if the paint is old or not well-adhered.